vanessa-wiedeman-cs/Trivia-Game/README.md

 # Trivia-Game
-Create a Trivia game using JavaScript for the logic and jQuery to manipulate HTML.
+-Create a Trivia game using JavaScript for the logic and jQuery to manipulate HTML.
-Project link: https://vanessa-wiedeman-cs.github.io/Trivia-Game/ (Pokemon Themed for as it's one of my hobbies!)
+-Project link: https://vanessa-wiedeman-cs.github.io/Trivia-Game/ (Pokemon Themed for as it's one of my hobbies!)

 # Goals of Project
 <pre>